jmschrei/bpnet-lite/README.md

 > [!IMPORTANT]
 > bpnet-lite is still under development.
 It is currently capable of loading models trained using the official Chrom/BPNet TensorFlow/Keras repositories into PyTorch and perfectly reproducing their outputs.
 It can also train BPNet models to parity with the official BPNet repository.
-However, it does not perfectly match the procedure for training ChromBPNet bias models, and the ChromBPNet models do not always match the performance of those trained using the official ChromBPNet repository.
+However, it does not currently support training ChromBPNet models.

 [docs/tutorials](https://bpnet-lite.readthedocs.io/en/latest/)